 Norway rats, however, are omnivorous animals also with a flesh-eating diet.
 They feed on mostly carbohydrates and protein-rich foods like livestock feed, meat, fish, fresh fruits, cereal grains, nuts, etc. Those that leave outside the home may feed on mice, small reptiles, amphibians, dead animals or other animal foods.

 Rats always look for a dark area with less traffic to hide in your home.
 Being nocturnal animals, rats usually come out to search for food when everyone is asleep.

-Signs of rat in the home include their chattering, hissing or squeaking sound at night.
+Signs of rats in the home include their chattering, hissing or squeaking sound at night.
 Rat droppings and urine can also help confirm there is a rat in your home.
-Yellowish urine patch and scratches around the entry point or nesting area serve as evidence that there is a rat in the house.
+Yellowish urine patches and scratches around the entry point or nesting area serve as evidence that there is a rat in the house.

 Health Implication of Rodents in Toronto